Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Labor productivity: +85%

-The most surprising thing: Her favorite hotels no longer seemed special to her.
+The most surprising thing: His favorite hotels no longer seemed special to him.

-He had outgrown the hotel experience in his own home.
+He had overcome the hotel experience in his own home.

 Modern apps go beyond basic monitoring.

-They are becoming “hospitality managers” of your rest:
+They are becoming encionhospitality managers for your break:

-- Predictive sleep quality analysis based on your next day's schedule
+- Predictive sleep quality analysis based on your next day's agenda

 - Integration with smart home devices for automatic control